 NOW, THEREFORE, in consideration of the premises, the mutual promises and undertakings herein contained and for other good and valuable consideration, the receipt of which is hereby acknowledged, each party stipulates, agrees and covenants with the other as follows:

 1. General.
-From and after the date of this Agreement, it shall be lawful for Husband and Wife to live separate and apart, each from the other, as fully, completely and in the same manner and to the same extent as though they had never been married.
+From and after the date of this Agreement, it shall be lawful for John and Mary to live separate and apart, each from the other, as fully, completely and in the same manner and to the same extent as though they had never been married.

 3. Residence.
-Subject to the limitations set out herein with respect to the payment of alimony, Husband and Wife may reside at such place or places and reside or associate with such person or persons as each of them may deem fit or as each of them may desire.
+Subject to the limitations set out herein with respect to the payment of alimony, John and Mary may reside at such place or places and reside or associate with such person or persons as each of them may deem fit or as each of them may desire.

 4. Visitation.
-Neither Husband nor Wife shall call upon or visit the other except by express invitation by one accepted by the other.
+Neither John nor Mary shall call upon or visit the other except by express invitation by one accepted by the other.

 5. Employment.
 Each of the parties may, for his or her separate benefit, engage in any employment, business or profession he or she may choose.

 6. Right To Contract.
-Both Husband and Wife shall have the right to contract and to be fully contracted with, independently of the other, as fully and to all intents and purposes as if they had never been married.
+Both John and Mary shall have the right to contract and to be fully contracted with, independently of the other, as fully and to all intents and purposes as if they had never been married.

 7. Marital Residence.
 The parties are the owners of a house and lot located at 1000 Chimney Rock Road, Raleigh, North Carolina.
-Contemporaneously with the execution of this Agreement, Wife has by quitclaim deed conveyed her interest in said property to Husband subject to the existing note and deed of trust encumbering the property, the balance of which Husband assumes and agrees to pay.
-Husband shall indemnify and hold the Wife harmless therefrom.
+Contemporaneously with the execution of this Agreement, Mary has by quitclaim deed conveyed her interest in said property to John subject to the existing note and deed of trust encumbering the property, the balance of which John assumes and agrees to pay.
+John shall indemnify and hold the Mary harmless therefrom.

 8. Tangible Personal Property Located at Marital Residence.
 Until the date of separation of the parties, the aforementioned residence was occupied by the parties as their marital residence.
-On that date Wife departed the premises and has since resided elsewhere.
-At the time of Wife’s departure, she removed from the marital residence all of the tangible personal property she is to receive.
-Thus, all of the furniture, appliances and other articles of tangible personal property presently located in and around the marital residence shall be and become the sole and separate property of Husband.
-Wife hereby relinquishes any and all claims he may have in and to the same.
-All of the furniture, appliances and other articles of tangible personal property removed from the marital residence by Wife shall be and become the sole and separate property of Wife.
-Husband hereby relinquishes any and all claims she may have in and to the same.
+On that date Mary departed the premises and has since resided elsewhere.
+At the time of Mary’s departure, she removed from the marital residence all of the tangible personal property she is to receive.
+Thus, all of the furniture, appliances and other articles of tangible personal property presently located in and around the marital residence shall be and become the sole and separate property of John.
+Mary hereby relinquishes any and all claims he may have in and to the same.
+All of the furniture, appliances and other articles of tangible personal property removed from the marital residence by Mary shall be and become the sole and separate property of Mary.
+John hereby relinquishes any and all claims she may have in and to the same.

-A 1991 Ford Taurus automobile and a 1974 Ford Mustang which are titled to Husband’s name and driven by Husband.
+A 1991 Ford Taurus automobile and a 1974 Ford Mustang which are titled to John’s name and driven by John.
 The title to these automobiles is unencumbered.
-Wife conveys all of her right, title and interest in and to the aforementioned automobiles to Husband so that the said automobiles shall be and become the sole and separate property of Husband.
-Henceforth, Husband shall be solely responsible for all maintenance, repairs and insurance premiums for said automobile, and shall render Wife harmless from and against all obligations, claims and expenses, including reasonable attorney’s fees, arising out of or relating to any of these obligations.
+Mary conveys all of her right, title and interest in and to the aforementioned automobiles to John so that the said automobiles shall be and become the sole and separate property of John.
+Henceforth, John shall be solely responsible for all maintenance, repairs and insurance premiums for said automobile, and shall render Mary harmless from and against all obligations, claims and expenses, including reasonable attorney’s fees, arising out of or relating to any of these obligations.

 10. Intangible Personal Property.
 The parties have divided between themselves, to their mutual satisfaction, all intangible personal property owned by them individually and jointly, including but not limited to checking and savings accounts, stocks, bonds, mutual funds, IRA’s, interests in pension and profit sharing plans, promissory notes, franchises, partnerships and the like.
 Hereafter, neither party shall make any claim against the other for any intangible personal property in the name, possession or control of the other.

 12. Debts.
-Husband agrees to promptly pay, when due, all debts incurred in his name alone and to indemnify and hold Wife harmless therefrom.
-Wife agrees to promptly pay, when due, all debts incurred in her name alone and to indemnify and hold Husband harmless therefrom.
+John agrees to promptly pay, when due, all debts incurred in his name alone and to indemnify and hold Mary harmless therefrom.
+Mary agrees to promptly pay, when due, all debts incurred in her name alone and to indemnify and hold John harmless therefrom.

 13. Distributive Award.
-Husband shall pay to Wife a distributive award of $12,500 upon execution of this Agreement.
+John shall pay to Mary a distributive award of $12,500 upon execution of this Agreement.

 14. Health Insurance Continuation.
-The parties recognize that Wife may be eligible to continue coverage through COBRA under the group health insurance carried by Husband through his employer.
-Husband shall, within ten days of any event that would cause Wife’s health insurance coverage to end, either under the terms of the policy or by reason of a qualifying event under the COBRA requirements, notify the plan administrator of the event.
-At the same time, Husband shall inform Wife in writing that such notice has been given to the plan administrator.
+The parties recognize that Mary may be eligible to continue coverage through COBRA under the group health insurance carried by John through his employer.
+John shall, within ten days of any event that would cause Mary’s health insurance coverage to end, either under the terms of the policy or by reason of a qualifying event under the COBRA requirements, notify the plan administrator of the event.
+At the same time, John shall inform Mary in writing that such notice has been given to the plan administrator.

-15. Support Of Wife.
-Husband agrees to pay Wife as alimony for her sole use and benefit the sum of $600 per month in cash on or before the first (1st) day of each calendar month, commencing with April 1, 1997.
-Such payments shall continue until the first to occur of the following events: (i) the death of Wife, (ii) the remarriage of Wife, (iii) the death of Husband, (iv) cohabitation of Wife with an unrelated adult or (v) the 1st day of November 1, 2010.
-In no event and under no circumstances shall alimony payments extend beyond November 1, 2010 and shall finally conclude with the payment for the month of November, 2010, unless terminated sooner by Husband’s death, Wife’s death, or Wife’s remarriage (marriage being defined herein as a church or civil marriage ceremony following the issuance of a marriage license in the jurisdiction where performed), or cohabitation.
-The parties further agree that there is no liability to make any of the foregoing alimony payments for any period after the death of Wife and there is no liability to make any payment (in cash or property) as a substitute for such payments after the death of Wife.
+15. Support Of Mary.
+John agrees to pay Mary as alimony for her sole use and benefit the sum of $600 per month in cash on or before the first (1st) day of each calendar month, commencing with April 1, 1997.
+Such payments shall continue until the first to occur of the following events: (i) the death of Mary, (ii) the remarriage of Mary, (iii) the death of John, (iv) cohabitation of Mary with an unrelated adult or (v) the 1st day of November 1, 2010.
+In no event and under no circumstances shall alimony payments extend beyond November 1, 2010 and shall finally conclude with the payment for the month of November, 2010, unless terminated sooner by John’s death, Mary’s death, or Mary’s remarriage (marriage being defined herein as a church or civil marriage ceremony following the issuance of a marriage license in the jurisdiction where performed), or cohabitation.
+The parties further agree that there is no liability to make any of the foregoing alimony payments for any period after the death of Mary and there is no liability to make any payment (in cash or property) as a substitute for such payments after the death of Mary.
 Any monthly payment that is not paid when due under this Agreement shall bear interest, from the due date until paid, at the rate of 9% per year.
-Wife accepts the payments specified in and to be made under this section in full satisfaction and settlement of all her right, claim and demand against Husband for support, maintenance and alimony.
-The provisions for the support, maintenance and alimony of Wife are independent of any division or agreement for division of property between the parties, and shall not for any purpose be deemed to be a part of or merged in or integrated with the property settlement of the parties.
+Mary accepts the payments specified in and to be made under this section in full satisfaction and settlement of all her right, claim and demand against John for support, maintenance and alimony.
+The provisions for the support, maintenance and alimony of Mary are independent of any division or agreement for division of property between the parties, and shall not for any purpose be deemed to be a part of or merged in or integrated with the property settlement of the parties.

 18. Sale Of Property.
 In the event of a sale, transfer, or conveyance of any real or personal property now owned or hereafter acquired by either of the parties, if (notwithstanding the mutual releases contained in this Agreement) either party to this Agreement is called upon to execute a deed, conveyance, bill of sale or other instrument conveying said property, then the party called upon will sign any such instrument which may be reasonably required or reasonably necessary to perfect title in the grantee of the property which is sought to be conveyed.

 19. Waivers Of Claims Against Estate.
-Except as otherwise expressly provided for in this Agreement, Husband does hereby waive, release, discharge, quitclaim and renounce unto the Wife and her heirs and assigns, and Wife does hereby waive, release, discharge, quitclaim and renounce unto Husband and his heirs and assigns:
+Except as otherwise expressly provided for in this Agreement, John does hereby waive, release, discharge, quitclaim and renounce unto the Mary and her heirs and assigns, and Mary does hereby waive, release, discharge, quitclaim and renounce unto John and his heirs and assigns: